baywet/Overlay-Specification/src/overlay.md

 ##### Move example

-The following example demonstrates how the "items" path item is renamed as "new-items" through a combination of actions:
+This example shows how to rename the `items` path item to `new-items` using a sequence of overlay actions:

-1. An update action to ensure the target exists.
+1. Use an `update` action to ensure the target path item exists.
-1. A copy action to copy the source path item object to the target.
+2. Use a `copy` action to copy the source path item to the target.
-1. A remove action to remove the source path item.
+3. Use a `remove` action to delete the original source path item.

 ###### Source description